Introduction of Java Enterprise Edition Platform.

 4.4.3.Creating the DukesBday managed bean class.

 This section describes how to create the DukesBDay class.
-To create the class you need to do the following :-
+To create the class you need to do the

 ■ Create the managed bean class.